AveXis: More Excuses And More Delay, While Superior Competing Drug Receives Approval For Shipment Next Week

 And that it lasts forever?

 We're talking about injecting a virus into the spine of infants.
 This is not a trivial matter.
 AveXis better have a good handle on where this virus goes once inside the body and how it will likely interact from a safety perspective with these children.
-We submit that AveXis likey DOESN'T KNOW and that this is likely one of the key actual reasons why (manufacturing nonsense aside) the company is unable to file its intrathecal IND.
+We submit that AveXis likely DOESN'T KNOW and that this is likely one of the key actual reasons why (manufacturing nonsense aside) the company is unable to file its intrathecal IND.

 Furthermore, we have seen no proof that the AAV-9 vector does not degrade in the body over time.
 For AVXS-101 to be the miracle cure it's claimed to be, it has to permanently retain efficacy within the body.
 Because the human body will develop antibodies to the virus over time, if the AAV-9 vector degrades over time, patients cannot receive a second treatment.
 This is a one-and-done treatment; any degradation will render booster treatments unviable.
 We already don't think insurance companies will want to pay millions of dollars for AVXS-101 IF it were ever approved (we doubt it will be), but we KNOW they won't pay millions of dollars multiple times for multiple treatments that won't work more than once (and we don't think it will even work the first time).